COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 </figure>
 <br>

-Next, we defined a mobility sychronicity metric as the sum of the  powers from the Lomb-Scargle periodograms corresponding to the 24h, 12h and 8h.
-Following, we computed the mobiliity synchronicity  for the out-of-home trips in each week in our data (weeks 6 to 17).
+Next, we defined a mobility synchronicity metric as the sum of the  powers from the Lomb-Scargle periodograms corresponding to the 24h, 12h and 8h.
+Following, we computed the mobility synchronicity  for the out-of-home trips in each week in our data (weeks 6 to 17).
 A higher synchronicity value for a given week means that more people left their homes at the same time in that week, potentially increasing the likelihood being exposed to the virus or exposing more people.